healthsites/healthsites/README.md

 limit our endeavours to these domains and in the future we plan to support additional domains where it is helpful in humanitarian work.

+**Please note that this project is in the early phase of its development.**

 You can visit a running instance of healthsites at [healthsites.io](http://healthsites.io).

 # Status